Tony Smith (American football): NFL career

 Smith got to his first training camp late, after a five-day holdout.
 He signed a $2.5 million contract, which was the richest in team history at the time.
 During his rookie season, he led the team with 87 carries and began returning kicks and punts.

-But by his second year, still not in the favor of Glanville, Smith never played an offensive snap.
+By his second year, still not in the favor of Glanville, Smith never played an offensive snap.
 The same thing happened the following season and Smith found himself a free agent after the 1994 season.

 Smith signed with the expansion Carolina Panthers, but broke his tibia and fibula in a preseason game against the Chicago Bears.
 He was placed on injured reserve and released the following offseason when his leg hadn't fully healed.